kiloHearts Multipass Review

 In short: there is virtually no limit to how crazy and versatile you can get, and it’s all arranged for you in one manageable box of tricks.

 The Interface of Multipass plugin, at first glance, looks very clean and minimalistic.
 I personally like how “un-cluttered” it looked when first opened, with no modules loaded.
 I could see everything I needed to see and nothing more.
-There is graphic representation where it is desirable, like with the LFO or the meters.
-Switches, Knobs and Buttons are well placed, easy to find and intuitively understandable.
+There is a graphic representation where it is desirable, like with the LFO or the meters.
+Switches, Knobs, and Buttons are well placed, easy to find, and intuitively understandable.

 When loading one of the presets, however, it can seem a little full and overwhelming at